kubernetes/website/docs/tasks/manage-stateful-set/scale-stateful-set.md

 With a StatefulSet of size > 1, if there is an unhealthy Pod, there is no way for Kubernetes to know (yet) if it is due to a permanent fault or a transient one (upgrade/maintenance/node reboot).
-If it were a permanent fault, scaling without paying heed to it may lead to a state where the StatefulSet membership drops below a certain minimum number of "replicas" that are needed to function correctly, leading to unavailability (or worse).
+If the Pod is unhealthy due to a permanent fault, scaling without correcting the fault may lead to a state where the StatefulSet membership drops below a certain minimum number of "replicas" that are needed to function correctly.
+This may cause your StatefulSet to become unavailable.

-If it were a transient one and the Pod were coming back up shortly, you won't want that to interleave with your scale-up/scale-down operation.
+If the Pod is unhealthy due to a transient fault and the Pod might become available again, the transient error may interfere with your scale-up/scale-down operation.
 Some distributed databases have issues when nodes join and leave at the same time.
 It is better to reason about scaling operations at the application level in these cases, and perform scaling only when you're sure that your stateful application cluster is